S. S. Still

 Summerfield Saunders Still (1851–1931), nephew of Andrew Taylor Still, was an osteopath and founder of a school of osteopathy.
-Still and his wife Ella Daugherty married in 1891 and had two children, Persus (Percy) who became a surgeon, and Christina.

 Early life

-Still was the son of James Still, a medical doctor trained in Chicago, Illinois, and Rahab Saunders Still.
+Still was born in Macon County, Missouri, the son of James Still, a medical doctor trained in Chicago, Illinois, and Rahab Saunders Still.
 The Still family moved to Kansas, where S. S. Still was educated in Blue Mound, Eudora, and at Baker University at Baldwin.

 Education

 At the age of 15, Summerfield Still enrolled at Baker University, a Methodist college in Baldwin, Kansas where he was studying from 1876 to 1878.
 After graduating, he taught school in Douglas County, Kansas.
 Upon marrying, Still and his wife moved to Maryville, Missouri and then on to Kirksville in 1893.

 In 1893, he enrolled at the American School of Osteopathy (now the A.T.
 Still University) in Kirksville, which was founded by his uncle, Andrew Taylor Still, the developer of osteopathic medicine in the United States and the president of the school.
 He and his wife both studied osteopathy at the American School of Osteopathy and in 1895, S. S. Still graduated with a Diploma of Osteopathy, and then stayed at the school in Kirksville to teach.
 Still was considered an expert in anatomy.
 Still studied law at Drake University, receiving degrees in 1903 and 1904.